• Skip to primary navigation

 Ingredients

-• Selection of toppings such as chopped nuts, chopped dried fruit, seeds, etc
+• A selection of toppings such as chopped nuts, chopped dried fruit, seeds or salt flakes.

 Place a sheet of greaseproof paper on a baking sheet and place the moulds on the paper.